The 2022 Guide to State Park Camping Reservations in All 50 States

 Ohio

-Reservations are a must-have in Ohio, where walk-in camping is not allowed.
-You can snag a reservation 6 months in advance online or by calling.
-In Ohio State Parks, you can stay up to 14 days in a 30 day period.
-On a non-holiday weekend, the minimum stay is 2 nights, which bumps up to 3 nights on Memorial Day and Labor Day weekend.
+Reservations are a must-have in Ohio, where walk-in camping is not allowed, except at Jesse Owens State Park.
+However, you can make same-day reservations at most campgrounds.
+You can snag a reservation 6 months in advance online or by calling 866- 644-6727—reservations can be made 12 months in advance for cabins.
+In Ohio State Parks, you can stay up to 14 days in a 30-day period.
+On a non-holiday weekend, the minimum stay is 2 nights, which bumps up to 3 nights on Memorial Day and Labor Day weekends.

 Reservations: Ohio State Parks